RadicalOfficial/Super-Mario-Maker-2/README.md

-first clears - Get the Maker's amount they First Cleared on a stage world records - Get the Maker's amount they hold the World Record on a Stage. super world clears - Get the amount of Super World Clears the Maker has. uploaded levels - Get the amount of levels the Maker uploaded tags enabled - See if tags are able to be edited on their Stages comments enabled - See if they have comments enabled employee - See if the Maker is a Nintendo Employee
+first clears - Get the Maker's amount they First Cleared on a stage world records - Get the Maker's amount they hold the World Record on a Stage. super world clears - Get the amount of Super World Clears the Maker has. uploaded levels - Get the number of levels the Maker uploaded tags enabled - See if tags can be edited on their Stages comments enabled - See if they have comments enabled employee - See if the Maker is a Nintendo Employee
 ```